Visa policy of Israel: Visa policy map

-Visa exemption
+Visa exemptions

-Visa-exempt travellers with an electronic travel authorization (ETA-IL)
+Ordinary passports

-Holders of ordinary passports of the following countries do not need a visa for Israel for tourism, business or to study for up to 90 days, or culture or sport activities for up to 30 days.
+Nationals of the following countries may enter Israel without a visa for tourist, business or study purposes for up to 90 days, or for culture or sport activities for up to 30 days.

 From 1 January 2025, they must obtain an electronic travel authorization (ETA-IL) before travelling to Israel.
 The ETA-IL costs ILS 25 and is valid for 2 years or until the passport expires, whichever occurs first.